boscoh/pdbremix/readme.md

 And some package specific tools:

-- `traj2amb` converts NAMD/GROMACS to AMBER trajectories **\*without\*** solvent
+- `traj2amb` converts NAMD/GROMACS to AMBER trajectories *\*without\** solvent
 - `grotrim` trim GROMACS .trr trajectory files

 ## Python interface to PDB structures

 An important part of `pdbremix` is the design of a light API to interact with PDB structures.
-The data structures are meant to be as small as possible that can provide most reasonable functionality, hence the inclusion of a fully-featured vector library.
+The data structures are designed to be easy to use with idomatic Python to do things such as select atoms.

-Some packages provide atom selecton using a domain-specific language.
-Whilst this may simplify things at the beginning, this makes it difficult to interact with the full power of Python.
+Other packages sometimes include a domain-specific language for atom selection, but ultimately this limits the ability for those libraries to interact with the Python ecosystem such as scipy, pandas, or numpy.

-Here we prefer to use as much idomatic Python to select atoms, and to analyze geometry.
-By staying in Python, this makes it easier to write code to interact with other Python libraries such as sci.py or pandas, or numpy.

 ### Vector geometry library

-As in any structural biology library, we provide a vector geometry library, which is called `v3`:
+As in any structural biology library, `pdbremix` proivdes a full-featured vector geometry library `v3`:

 	from pdbremix import v3

-`v3` was designed to be function-based, with vector and transform objects subclassed from arrays.
-This allows the library to easily switch between a pure Python version and a numpy-dependent version.
+`v3` was designed to be function-based, which allows the library to switch between a pure Python version and a numpy-dependent version.

 If you want just the python version:

 	import pdbremix.v3array as v3